(Updated with the latest information 1/31/2022; Originally posted 1/1/2020

 Here are some fun, easy ideas to include more canned items into your family’s meals:

-Canned seafood such as tuna, salmon, sardines, anchovies, mackerel, herring, crab and clams are excellent sources of omega-3s.
+Canned seafood such as canned tuna, salmon, sardines, anchovies, mackerel, herring, crab, and clams are excellent sources of omega-3s.
 However, seafood is not just filled with omega-3s.
 Seafood includes other vital nutrients optimal for overall health and wellness, such as selenium, iron, vitamin B-6 and B-12, and protein.

 Check out some of our favorite canned seafood recipes: